seratch/kotliquery/README.md

 #### Transaction

 Running queries in a transaction is of course supported!
 The `Session` object provides a way to start a transaction in a certain code block.
-As this library is a bit opinionated, transactions are available only with a code block.
-We intentionally do not support `begin` / `commit` methods.

 ```kotlin
 session.transaction { tx ->